Sikh state: Colonial period

+The fall of the Sikh Empire and subsequent colonization of the Punjab under the British challenged the long-standing, post-Anandpur belief of Sikh sovereignty (patiśāhī).
+The onset of colonial rule hastened the westernization of the Sikhs, leading to major changes in the religion and helping form its current conceptualization.
+It also allowed for the Sikhs to settle abroad, forming connections with formerly foreign and distant lands, allowing for Sikhism to become a global religion.
 During the colonial period, the British began to preferentially recruit Sikhs into its colonial military in the period after the Indian rebellion of 1857, as the Sikhs helped suppress the mutineers.
 Sikhs were labelled as being a martial-race by the British.
 After 1857, the British began to more firmly emphasize religious, racial, social, and caste differences amongst its Indian subjects, especially through its decennial censuses, the first of which was held in 1871.
 The British governed the Punjab through a careful balancing act between the colonial administrators, the landlords, and the traditional custodians of religious sites.
 Since annexation in 1849, the British evaluated the custodians of Sikh shrines and allowed them to claim proprietary rights over the religious sites.
 This would have major ramifications and lead to major social movements amongst the Sikhs.
 The British-rule made it possible for the Sikhs to develop further their sense of nationhood, where they began to view their religion as being a world religion and that the Sikhs themselves were a unique nation.

-Earlier British works, such as John Malcolm’s Sketch of the Sikhs: A Singular Nation (1812) and Joseph Davey Cunningham’s History of the Sikhs (1849) characterized the Sikhs as being a nation.
+Earlier British works, such as John Malcolm's Sketch of the Sikhs: A Singular Nation (1812) and Joseph Davey Cunningham's History of the Sikhs (1849) characterized the Sikhs as being a nation.
 According to Cunningham, Guru Nanak had initiated the separation of his followers from Hindu "idolatry" and Muslim "superstition", whilst Guru Gobind Singh laid the foundation for a "distinct political existence and inspired them with the desire of being socially free and nationally independent", with this being realized and lived according to the author through the foundation of Ranjit Singh's polity.
 Cunningham described a pre-modern Sikh nationhood of being bound by the common Khalsa and a shared connection to the Sikh guru.
 Max Arthur Macauliffe in the late 19th century believed that the Sikhs were full of merits and at-risk of being absorbed by Hinduism, thus they needed colonial protection to safeguard their unique sense of identity.

 The British Indian military promoted a standardized Khalsa identity to its Sikh recruits, as it highly favoured Khalsa Sikhs.
 All Sikh recruits had to be baptized into the Khalsa order through the khande-di-pahul initiation ceremony.
 The Sikh soldiers had to follow the Khalsa dress code and observe to Sikh customs.
 A granthi and gurdwara was attached to each Sikh regiment.
 Even British officers of Sikh soldiers sometimes wore turbans and wore the Sikh dressing colours, even paying respect to the Guru Granth Sahib.
 This British emphasis on Sikhism allowed for the Sikhs to become a hegemonic force.
 David Petrie states: